-Again, this ‘human effort’ explanation, due to Smith, is just a suggestion.
+Again, this is just a suggestion.
 I am putting it out there because I am interested like many others in ascertaining whether there is a strong reason to consider statement 1 to be true.

 At this point, it may be relevant to make a passing observation about the motive for defending Marx’s theory of value.

-If so, then I think the Keen critique can be answered in a fairly straightforward fashion.
-Not only will statements 1 and 2 be established but it will then become possible to explain why the use value of labor can exceed the value of labor power while the use value of a machine merely equals the value (or price, depending on interpretation) of the machine.
+If so, then I think the Keen critique can be answered in a fairly simple fashion.
+In particular, it then becomes possible to explain why the use value of labor can exceed the value of labor power while the use value of a machine merely equals the price of the machine.

-The analogous argument applied to a machine would perhaps have to introduce the concepts of ‘machine power’ and ‘abstract machine’.
-We would be considering a machine as such, and the expenditure of machine power without regard to its diverse concrete properties.
-The use value of the abstract machine, according to the thrust of Marx’s argument, would be its capacity to preserve and then transfer its preexisting value (the value it possesses upon entering production) to the new commodity.
-In that case, the use value of the abstract machine (the value it transfers) will merely equal the value that the machine possesses upon entering the production process.
+The analogous argument applied to a machine would have to introduce the concepts of ‘machine power’ and ‘abstract machine’.
+We would be considering machinery as such, and the expenditure of machine power without regard to its diverse concrete properties.
+The use value of the abstract machine, according to the thrust of Marx’s argument, would be its capacity to preserve and then transfer its preexisting value (the value it represents upon entering production) to the new commodity.
+In that case, the use value of the machine (the value it transfers) will merely equal the value that the machine represented upon entering the production process.
 The machine will represent an amount of abstract labor but itself will not perform abstract labor.
 It will only pass on its preexisting value to the new commodity.
-Since it can only pass on value it possessed prior to production, there is no need to distinguish machine power from abstract machine, or to compare quantitatively the use value of the abstract machine to the amount of preexisting value possessed by the machine.
-These two magnitudes will necessarily be the same.
+Since it can only pass on value it possessed prior to production, there is no need to distinguish machine power from abstract machine, or to compare quantitatively the use value of the abstract machine (its capacity to transfer preexisting value) to the amount of preexisting value represented in the machine.
+These two magnitudes are necessarily one and the same.